DCCoder90/DCCoder90/README.md

 </p>
 <hr/>

 My name is Ernest Mallett.
-I am a Sr. Software Engineer working at [Computacenter-US](https://www.computacenter.com/us).
-Formerly I have been a C# development instructor, Lead Developer, Team Lead, and other positions with other companies.
+I am a Principal Engineer working at [Elsevier](https://beta.elsevier.com/?trial=true) in the [Aries](https://www.ariessys.com/) department.
+Formerly I have been a C# development instructor, Lead Developer, Team Lead, Sr. Engineer, and other positions with other companies.
 I have been programming since I was 8 years old, starting with Basic and working my way up.
 My first love was PHP, developing websites and data collection interfaces.

 [![DCCoder StackOverflow](https://stackoverflow-badge.vercel.app/?userID=8333554)](https://stackoverflow.com/users/8333554/dccoder)